Royal Caribbean Cruises CruiseCare

 This is not a complete description of all benefits and limitations.
 For full terms and conditions of coverage, ask your Vacations To Go cruise counselor.
 Prices, terms and conditions listed in this summary are subject to change without notice and need to be reconfirmed with your Vacations To Go cruise counselor at the time of booking.

-If you book a Royal Caribbean cruise, you can purchase insurance from Royal Caribbean (CruiseCare) or from the independent insurance provider, CSA.
-Click here to see details of the CSA Travel Protection Plan.
+If you book a Royal Caribbean cruise, you can purchase insurance from Royal Caribbean or from the independent insurance provider, Generali Global Assistance (formerly CSA Travel Protection).
+Click here to see details of the Go Plan from Generali Global Assistance.